 Before joining Emerson as an Assistant Professor in WLP, Sarah was most recently a Publishing Director at John Murray Press, a division of Hachette UK based in London.
-There she managed four imprints: Chambers, Teach Yourself, John Murray Learning and Michel Thomas.
-Her book publishing career has taken her from New York City to London, from educational publishing at Cambridge University Press to trade publishing at Hodder & Stoughton, and from traditional book publishing to trailblazing digital innovation.
+There she managed four imprints: Chambers, Teach Yourself, John Murray Languages, and Michel Thomas.

 Sarah has been at the forefront of digital innovation in publishing.
-As part of the Special Projects Team at Cambridge University Press (UK), Sarah was responsible for publishing their first fully online ELT (English Language Teaching) course and helped established a new Online Learning Department.
-At Hachette UK, she launched both the bestselling e-commerce website and several top-selling apps, as well as spearheading a successful new podcast on languages, The Language Podcast.
+As part of the Special Projects Team at Cambridge University Press (UK), Sarah was responsible for publishing the first fully online ELT (English Language Teaching) course and helped established a new Online Learning Department.
+At Hachette UK, she launched both the bestselling e-commerce website and several top-selling apps, as well as spearheading an online assessment program and launching a successful new podcast, The Language Podcast.

 About